 Are you someone who loves your local waterway and wants to learn more about it?
-Are you part of a group wishing to clean up and improve your patch but not sure how to begin?
+Are you wishing to clean up and improve your patch but not sure how to begin?
 We offer a range of courses that pass on the knowledge and experience we have gained through our delivery of hundreds of events each year.
 We want to make it easy for you to make a difference.
 Check out our training opportunities below:

 Our Essential Training Course

 Our foundational course, called Leading a Waterway Clean Up, is for people interested in learning more about waterways and why they are important.
 The course contains everything you need to know to plan and run safe, effective and enjoyable waterway improvement events.

 When do sessions take place?
 We schedule sessions throughout the year in east, west and central London.
 Typically sessions are on weekends but there are some weekday sessions as well.
 Trainees must take Day 1 before Day 2 but do not need to take them in the same series.
 For example, you can take the Day 1 session offered in April and then, because of other commitments, not take Day 2 until July.
 Or September.
 Sessions are meant to be flexible.